Is Paris Always a Good Idea?

 2025

 My 3 year journey in Paris is coming to an end as of this writing.
 With the current climate of the US, I've been asked more than ever whether I would recommend moving to Europe.
 I never have a good answer to this question.
-Because a life change like this is a series of trade-offs.
-You leave behind X, and you adjust to Y. Neither X nor Y is correct-- it's simply what fits your current situation best.

-If you're like me, you might find the journey rewarding, but I'd be remiss to not mention that my 3 years here was a privileged experience.
+If you're like me, you might find the move worth it, but I'd be remiss to not mention that my time here was an enormous privilege.
 I quit my cushy tech job in the US during the pandemic.
-My savings from that job allowed me to live in Paris without working for my entire stay here.
-I got to learn French, party, go on alpine adventures, and explore a good chunk of the world without any financial pressure.
+My savings from that job allowed me to live in Paris without working for my entire stay.
+I got to learn French, party, go on alpine adventures, write, play guitar, film some movies.
+I found in Paris an extraordinary community of artists, musicians, writers, and hustlers, and I explored a good chunk of the world outside of the Hexagon.